preveira/reading-notes/301/reading-11.md

 - Data Integrity
 - Use Cases

-Of course, here are the questions placed before each answer:

 1. **What kind of data is a good fit for an SQL database?**
    - Financial transactions in a banking system.
 Each transaction can be stored in a table with attributes such as transaction ID, date, amount, and account numbers.
 Relationships between tables can ensure data integrity and enable complex queries for reporting and analysis.